Skip to main content

 Tips & Advice

-Wear sturdy hiking shoes with good grip as the limestone rocks can be slippery, especially during or after rain
+Wear proper hiking shoes if you have them - the trail can be slippery, especially during or after rain